-- (a) Describe the requirements and procedures of the site evaluation committee in reviewing and acting upon applications to construct energy facilities, requests for modification of facilities, determinations of jurisdiction and exemption, and similar business before the committee or any designated subcommittee; and - (b) Describe the organization of the site evaluation committee and any designated subcommittee. - (c) Any person or organization appearing as a party, an intervenor, or a public commenter before the committee or any designated subcommittee.
+(a) Describe the requirements and procedures of the site evaluation committee in reviewing and acting upon applications to construct energy facilities, requests for modification of facilities, determinations of jurisdiction and exemption, and similar business before the committee or any designated subcommittee, renewable energy facilities, and bulk power supply facilities; and

+(b) Describe the organization of the site evaluation committee and any designated subcommittee.

+(c) Any person or organization appearing as a party, an intervenor, or a public commenter before the committee or any designated subcommittee.